Second Order Backward Stochastic Differential Equations with Quadratic Growth: 2BSDEs and monotone approximations

-Then, despite the fact that the generator $G$ is not Lipschitz, it is possible, as shown by Kobylanski \cite{kob}, to find a sequence $(G^n)_{n\geq 0}$ of Lipschitz functions which decreases to $G$.
+Let us now define for $y>0$, $G_t(\omega,y,z):=\gamma y\left(\widehat F_t\left(\omega,\frac{\log y}{\gamma}, \frac{z}{\gamma y}\right)-\frac{\abs{\widehat a_t^{1/2}z}^2 }{2\gamma y^2}\right).$ Then, despite the fact that the generator $G$ is not Lipschitz, it is possible, as shown by Kobylanski \cite{kob}, to find a sequence $(G^n)_{n\geq 0}$ of Lipschitz functions which decreases to $G$.
 Then, it is possible, thanks to the result of \cite{stz} to define for each $n$ the solution $(Y^n,Z^n)$ of the corresponding 2BSDE.
 The idea is then to prove existence and uniqueness of a solution for the 2BSDE with generator $G$ (and thus also for the 2BSDE \reff{2bsdequad}) by passing to the limit in some sense in the sequence $(Y^n,Z^n)$.
+Moreover, forgetting for a moment our particular quadratic framework, the exact same approach has been used countless times in the BSDE literature to tackle the wellposedness problem with different conditions on the generators.

 If we then follow the usual approach for standard BSDEs, the first step is to argue that thanks to the comparison theorem (which still holds true for Lipschitz 2BSDEs, see \cite{stz}), the sequence $Y^n$ is decreasing, and thanks to a priori estimates that it must converge $\mathcal P_H-q.s.$ to some process $Y$.
-And this is exactly now that the situation becomes much more complicated with 2BSDEs.
+And this is exactly now that the situation becomes almost inextricable with 2BSDEs.
 Indeed, if we were in the classical framework, this convergence of $Y^{n}$ together with the a priori estimates would be sufficient to prove the convergence in the usual $\mathbb H^2$ space, thanks to the dominated convergence theorem.
-However, in our case, since the norms involve the supremum over a family of probability measures, this theorem can fail (we refer the reader to Section $2.6$ in \cite{pos} for more details).
-Therefore, we cannot obtain directly that
+However, in our case, since the norms involve the supremum over a family of probability measures which are mutually singular, this theorem generally fails (we refer the reader to Section $2.6$ in \cite{pos} for more details).
+More worrisome than that, it is generally believed that such a result is essentially wrong in any non-dominated setting.
+Therefore, we cannot be sure that

-which is a crucial step in the approximation proof.
+Without this crucial step in the approximation proof, we are then stuck and cannot proceed any further.